-While developing the PATH of Authentic Voice, I began by making room for what has been.
-Simply naming negatively impactful experiences associated with singing relieved some of the tension around vocal expression, often dissolving technical issues that had resisted technical solutions.
+While developing the PATH of Authentic Voice, we began to identify negative experiences associated with singing, and this relieved some of the tension around vocal expression, often resolving vocal problems that had resisted technical solutions.
 We then cultivated a practice of exploring each of the four aspects relative to our current self-expression goals, both musical and non-musical.

-On this path, we discovered our authentic voices and reclaimed our birthright to be unabashedly expressive!
+On this path, we discover our authentic voices and reclaim our birthright to be unabashedly expressive!

 The Four Aspects of Authentic Voice

 Power — The more you’re in right relationship with power, the more you’re able to express in a way that is truly authentic.
 As you embark on the PATH of Authentic Voice, I will invite you to create a working definition of power for yourself.
-I’ll help you identify and release disempowering beliefs that block your full expression, and I’ll show you how to unlock the full power of your voice — not merely in volume but in all its dimensions.
+I’ll help you identify and release disempowering beliefs that block your full expression, and I’ll show you how to unlock the full power of your voice — not only the sound but all its dimensions.

 Acceptance — The PATH of Authentic Voice is a journey that will be much more enjoyable if you accept where you are on the path at any given time.
 Without acceptance, you may get caught up in perfectionism, self-judgment, or anxiety about others’ judgments.
-Acceptance is the art of being at peace where you are, even as you reach for new horizons.
-Being present to what is happening in the moment allows your next greater expression to emerge with ease and delight.
+Acceptance is the art of being at peace wherever you are, even as you reach for new horizons.
+Being present to what is happening in the moment allows new possibilities of self-expression to emerge with ease and delight.

-Truth — Authentic expression requires an extraordinary ability to break through the barriers to deeper truths.
-My students are often surprised to discover that their relationship with truth is not what they thought it was.
-The million-and-one subtle ways we deceive ourselves and others is astounding.
+Truth — Authentic expression requires an extraordinary ability to break through barriers to deeper truths.
+People who work with me are often surprised to discover that their relationship with truth is not what they thought it was.
+The million-and-one subtle ways we deceive ourselves and others is astounding!
 We lie to protect ourselves from judgment and rejection.
 We tell the truth when we’re secure in ourselves, know our inherent worth, and trust in others’ capacity to take responsibility for themselves.
 On the PATH of Authentic Voice you’ll develop the ability to know your truth and the courage to take a stand for it.